PhilipZubel/philipzubel.github.io/README.md

 # philipzubel.github.io
 This is my resume.
-Go check out this website:    https://philipzubel.github.io/
+Go check it out at:    https://philipzubel.github.io/